-To be eligible to participate in clinical clerkships/clerkships, students must have current health insurance, all required immunizations and antibody titers documented, be currently negative on PPD testing or have followed current COM guidelines if a positive test is present, and completed any clinical site or COM-mandated related training and testing, including RVU-approved background screening and drug testing (MRO verified).
+To be eligible to participate in clinical clerkships, students must have current health insurance, all required immunizations and antibody titers documented, be currently negative on PPD testing, or have followed current COM guidelines if a positive test is present and completed any clinical site or COM-mandated related training and testing, including RVU-approved background screening and drug testing (MRO verified).

 Documentation of this information must be on file with the Office of Clinical Education and the Office of the Registrar at least 60 days prior to the start of clinical clerkships.

-All procedures, protocols, and other requirements for clinical clerkships are found in the RVU-MCOM Clinical Education Manual for OMS III and OMS IV students.
-Students will receive this document toward the end of the second year, prior to starting clinical clerkships.
-It is student’s responsibility to follow all the policies and procedures in the manual.
+Procedures, protocols, and other requirements for clinical clerkships are found in the RVUCOM Clinical Education Manual and clinical clerkship syllabi for OMS III and OMS IV students.
+Students will obtain access to these documents prior to starting clinical clerkships.
+It is the student’s responsibility to follow all the policies and procedures in the manual.

 Notice of Health Records and Criminal Background Checks

-The school cannot be held responsible for the lack of availability of clinical clerkship sites, based upon the decision of another entity to exclude students due to a criminal background check.
+The school cannot be held responsible for the lack of availability of clinical clerkship sites, based upon the decision of another entity to exclude students due to a criminal background check or inability to meet other training site requirements.
 Hospitals reserve the right to exclude any medical student from clinical clerkships based upon perceived health risks.
 The University cannot guarantee clinical student clerkships if a student has a current infectious disease that could potentially pose a health risk to patients.

 Advanced Cardiovascular Life Support (ACLS) & Basic Life Support (BLS)

 Prior to and throughout clinical clerkships (OMS III and OMS IV), students are required to maintain current certifications in both Advanced Cardiovascular Life Support (ACLS) and Basic Life Support (BLS).
-On-campus training may be offered.
 For more information, contact the Office of Clinical Education.

 Distribution of Clerkship Assignments

-Clinical clerkship sites are located primarily in Montana, with a few satellite clerkship sites in Wyoming, Idaho and Arizona.
-Clerkship slots are determined by lottery during the second year.
-The clerkship site assignment list is issued to students prior to beginning clerkships each year.
-All regional assignments are considered final.
-A student may request to change his or her assigned clerkship 90 days prior to the start of the clerkship; however, there is no guarantee that the change will be possible.
+Clinical clerkship sites are located primarily in Colorado and Utah Wyoming, Idaho, and Arizona.
+Clerkship core sites are determined by lottery during the second year.
+The clerkship core site lottery results are issued to students in the Fall semester of their OMS II year.
+All clerkship core sites' lottery results are considered final.
 Any questions or concerns should be directed to the Office of Clinical Education.